GhumanNavneet/DP100/Pre-requisite.md

 # Before You Start

-Before starting with module testing please complelte the following task.
+Before starting with module testing please complete the following task.

 ## Task 1: Create Data Resources

+1. From the Azure portal, navigate to the resource group **dp-100-{UniqueId}** and select the Machine Learning workspace **quick-starts-ws-{UniqueId}**.

+1. Select Overview in the left navigation bar and then select **Launch now** which will navigate directly to the Azure Machine Learning studio.

+1. On the **Welcome to the studio!** page, select the **subscription** and **Machine Learning workspace** from the dropdown menu then click on **Get Started**.

-1. In the *Studio* interface, view the **Datastores** page.
+1. In the *Studio* interface, select **Datastores** from the left hand side menu and view the page.
 Your Azure ML workspace already includes two datastores based on the Azure Storage account that are created along with the workspace.
 These are used to store notebooks, configuration files, and data.

    > **Note**: In a real-world environment, you'd likely add custom datastores that reference your business data stores - for example, Azure blob containers, Azure Data Lakes, Azure SQL Databases, and so on.
 You'll explore this later in the course.

-2. In the *Studio* interface, view the **Datasets** page.
+1. In the *Studio* interface, select **Datasets** from the left hand side menu and view the page.
 Datasets represent specific data files or tables that you plan to work with in Azure ML.

-3. Create a new dataset from web files, using the following settings:
+1. Create a new dataset from web files, using the following settings:
     * **Basic Info**:
         * **Web URL**: https://aka.ms/diabetes-data
         * **Name**: diabetes dataset (*be careful to match the case and spacing*)